Alfresco/docs-alfresco/transform-service/latest/config/transformers.md

 ## Out of the box pipeline transformer definitions

 The T-Router supports pipeline transformers, allowing it to perform transformations in a sequence of requests to various engines.
-This functionality is identical in definition to Alfresco Content Services pipeline transformers (starting from Alfresco Transform Service 1.3.0).
-For more information on these pipelines, see the Alfresco Content Services GitHub documentation on [Configuring a custom transform pipeline](https://github.com/Alfresco/acs-packaging/blob/release/6.2.N/docs/custom-transforms-and-renditions.md#configure-a-custom-transform-pipeline){:target="_blank"} as the T-Router pipeline transformers are defined using the same format.
-Due to this commonality, pipelines defined in Alfresco Content Services can be moved to Transform Service directly.
-However, it's worth mentioning that most of the pipeline definitions provided out of the box are identical to the pipeline definitions in Alfresco Content Services.
+This functionality is identical in definition to Content Services pipeline transformers (starting from Alfresco Transform Service 1.3.0).
+For more information on these pipelines, see the Content Services GitHub documentation on [Configuring a custom transform pipeline](https://github.com/Alfresco/acs-packaging/blob/release/6.2.N/docs/custom-transforms-and-renditions.md#configure-a-custom-transform-pipeline){:target="_blank"} as the T-Router pipeline transformers are defined using the same format.
+Due to this commonality, pipelines defined in Content Services can be moved to Transform Service directly.
+However, it's worth mentioning that most of the pipeline definitions provided out of the box are identical to the pipeline definitions in Content Services.

 The pipeline configuration file provided is bundled in the standard T-Router artifact/Docker image (the top resource being `transformer-pipelines.json`).